kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 [source](https://timkadlec.com/remembers/2020-02-13-when-css-blocks/)

-Let's see how to do this with Webpack.
+But let's see how to do this with Webpack.

 So I have my non-critical CSS contained in a CSS file, which I specify as its own entry point in Webpack: